-12.2.
+13.2.
 Providing XA Transactions

 XA describes the interface between the global transaction manager and the local resource manager.
-XA allows multiple resources (such as databases, application servers, message queues, transactional caches, etc.) to be accessed within the same transaction, thereby preserving the ACID properties across applications.
+XA allows multiple resources (such as databases, application servers, message queues and transactional caches) to be accessed within the same transaction, thereby preserving the ACID properties across applications.
 XA uses a two-phase commit to ensure that all resources either commit or rollback any particular transaction consistently (all do the same).